J-C-Anania/Mapping-FDCs-in-GCs/README.md

 # Mapping-FDCs-in-GCs
 Macro utilized in J.C.
-Anania et al 2020 Frontiers in Immunology A novel image analysis approach reveals a role for complement receptors 1 and 2 in follicular dendritic cell (FDC) organization in germinal centers (GCs)
+Anania et al 2020 Frontiers in Immunology A novel image analysis approach reveals a role for complement receptors 1 and 2 in follicular dendritic cell (FDC) organization in germinal centers (GCs) doi: 10.3389/fimmu.2021.655753

 Image J macro defines splenic white pulp, B cell follicle, GCs, LZ and DZ regions of interest (ROI) and maps distribution of FDC-M1 poditive FDCs with ROIs.
 FDC distance from ROI centre/edge (EDM) and organization (cluster analysis) were measured.